Chaitalykundu/Data-Engineer/07-DBT/Theory/01-Introduction/01-Theory.md

 DBT is the tool for **_transforming data_** within data warehouse.

-dbt (data build tool) is an **open-source** tool that helps data teams **transform raw data** inside a data warehouse into clean, analytics-ready datasets using SQL.
+DBT (data build tool) is an **open-source** tool that helps data teams **transform raw data** into clean, analytics-ready datasets using SQL inside a data warehouse .

+&nbsp;

-It's a command line tool and transformation framework used by data engineers and analysts to transform data in a data warehouse using SQL and some basic Python (for dbt Python models or scripting).
+It's a command line tool and transformation framework, used by data engineers and analysts to transform data in a data warehouse using SQL and some basic Python (for dbt Python models or scripting).

 &nbsp;